 - attend a Career Connect building an impactful brand workshop

-- practise your ‘elevator pitch’ and interviewing skills online with Monash Career Centre
+- practice your 'elevator pitch' with the Monash Career Centre elevator pitch builder

 - practise your networking skills at Career Connect events.

 You need to plan your networking.
 Being clear about your future goals makes it easier for someone to help you.